Acramonics/SolatronG2U/README.md

 programmer spported by the Arduino IDE, to set the fuse.
 The IDE runs the AVRDude software to perform the programming of the Brown-Out Fuse.

-*To set the fuse from the Arduino IDE, procede as follows --- to be written*
+*To set the fuse from the Arduino IDE, proceed as follows --- to be written*

 See: